SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-new-package-as-blueprint.md

 **Version:** 1015.33.0 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-With Module Federation it is possible to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).
+With Module Federation it is possible to add new functionality while the web app is **running** (runtime), whereas the old approach only allowed new functionality to be added before the web app was **built** (compile time).

 Blueprints are combinations of multiple UI functionalities that can be hosted by the platform (static files) and can be used to scaffold a new solution from scratch.
 On the other hand, a package is the composition of plugins and blueprints.
 As a blueprint can export plugins as well, they can be packed together into one package and deployed to the platform.